jerrychihchun/pseudo-profundity/README.md

 # Pseudo-profundity Detection

-This is a text classification task detecting the presence of pseudo-profundity.
+This is a text classification task predicting the presence of pseudo-profundity.
 Pseudo-profound quotes/texts are labelled as **vacuous** and as **mundane** otherwise:

   - *MUNDANE*: “If there is no wall, there is no deal!”
   - *VACUOUS*: “A wet man doesn’t fear the rain.”